success7121995/tidbum/project-context.md

 # TidBum - Expo React Native Project

 ## Project Overview
 TidBum is a React Native application built with Expo SDK 53, featuring a modern tech stack with TypeScript, Tailwind CSS (via NativeWind), and various React Native libraries for enhanced functionality.
+The app focuses on media library management with automatic permission handling and iOS settings integration.

 ## Tech Stack